bokuweb/re-resizable/README.md

 The `snap` property is used to specify absolute pixel values that resizing should snap to. `x` and `y` are both optional, allowing you to only include the axis you want to define.
 Defaults to `null`.

+#### `resizeRatio?: number | string;`

+The `resizeRatio` property is used to set the number of pixels the resizable component scales by compared to the number of pixels the mouse/touch moves.
+Defaults to `1` (for a 1:1 ratio).
+The number set is the left side of the ratio, `2` will give a 2:1 ratio.

 #### `lockAspectRatio?: boolean | number;`

 The `lockAspectRatio` property is used to lock aspect ratio.